Filing a Claim at the DIA

 - It can finally take 4-6 months for a hearing to get scheduled.

 So, a process that is supposed to protect injured workers by getting lost wage checks quickly can take 6-9 months.
-All that time, you might not be getting paid.Experienced Attorneys
+All that time, you might not be getting paid.Experienced Lowell Workers Compensation Attorneys

-At Marcotte Law Firm, we’ve been representing injured workers for decades.
+At Marcotte Law Firm, our Lowell Workers Compensation attorneys have been representing injured workers for decades.
 We know how to get you your benefits as quickly as possible.
 We know when to file claims, and we know when to wait.

 If you’ve been injured, it’s important that you see a lawyer right away.
 If you wait until the insurance company stops paying you, it will just add to the amount of time it will take to get your benefits back.

-If you’ve been injured and need to file a workers compensation claim, call the workers compensation attorneys at Marcotte Law Firm for a free consultation.
+If you’ve been injured and need to file a workers compensation claim, call the Lowell Workers Compensation attorneys at Marcotte Law Firm for a free consultation.